 Hybrid vehicles are much more environmentally friendly than their gas-powered counterparts.
 Gasoline is a nonrenewable resource that is refined from oil pumped out of the ground.
 Energy sources like electricity, hydrogen, or biofuels, on the other hand, are considered renewable.
 This means that there is not a limited amount that can be produced.

 A fuel cell converts the chemical energy of a fuel into electricity.
 In most cases, this is done by converting hydrogen and oxygen into a form of energy that can run an engine or act as a battery.

-3) Do ONE activity from seven of the following categories (using the activities in the merit badge pamphlet as the basis for planning and projects):
+3) Do ONE activity from SEVEN of the following EIGHT categories (using the activities in the merit badge pamphlet as the basis for planning and carrying out your projects):

 I’ve covered the underlined knowledge-based requirements below.
 However, I strongly encourage you to consider completing a few of the requirements that I don’t cover.
 Many of these options will teach you interesting and useful life skills that can’t be gained from just memorizing information.
 If you have the extra time, definitely pursue your interests!

 —Option 1: 3a(1) Conduct an experiment to find out how living things respond to changes in their environments.
 Discuss your observations with your counselor.